SpeakerLawrence H. Summers, Maya MacGuineas, and Betsey Stevenson

 He is currently the Charles W. Eliot University Professor at Harvard University and the Weil Director of the Mossavar-Rahmani Center for Business & Government at Harvard’s Kennedy School.

-This event is sponsored by the Ford School and co-sponsored by the Gerald R. Ford Presidential Foundation.
+This event is sponsored by the Ford School and co-sponsored by the Gerald R. Ford Presidential Foundation and the West Michigan Policy Forum.